qemu/qemu/docs/about/removed-features.rst

 The ``-audiodev`` and ``-audio`` command line options are now the only way to specify audio backend settings.

+Note that the default audio backend must be configured on the command line if the ``-nodefaults`` options is used.

 Creating vnc without ``audiodev=`` property (removed in 8.2)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''